neondatabase/website/content/docs/introduction/plans.md

 - [Enterprise](#enterprise)

 <Admonition type="tip" title="Plan Allowances and Extra Usage">
 Neon plans are structured around **Allowances** and **Extra usage**.
 Allowances are included in your plan.
-With Neon's paid plans, extra usage is available for a fee.
+With Neon's paid plans, you can purchase [extra usage](/docs/introduction/extra-usage) in set increments for when you need to go over your allowance.
 </Admonition>

 ## Free Tier